murrayjbrown/nginx-helper-multimap/README.md

 Helps WordPress-Nginx work together nicely using fastcgi/proxy cache purging, nginx map{}, rewrite  support for permalinks & more

+**DEPRECATED:** *This fork is no longer supported as static file mapping is not required as of Wordpress 3.5.
+More information on the rationale can be found in the discussion on [rtCamp pull request 23](https://github.com/rtCamp/nginx-helper/pull/23#issuecomment-25428338).*

 ## Description ##

 1. Removes `index.php` from permalinks when using WordPress with nginx.